‘Holy smokes’: Padres rave about Tatis Jr.’s big contract

 This is the third big contract given by the Padres over the last four seasons.
 They gave slugger Manny Machado a $300 million, 10-year deal before the 2019 season and signed first baseman Eric Hosmer to a $144 million, eight-year deal in 2018.

 NOTES: Melancon agreed to a one-year deal, with a mutual option for 2022.
 He made 23 relief appearances for the Atlanta Braves in 2020, going 2-1 with a 2.78 ERA and 11 saves. ...
-The Padres were working to finalize a deal with reliever Keone Kela.
+The Padres also signed righty reliever Keone Kela to a one-year deal Thursday.
+RHP Trey Wingenter was placed on the 60-day injured list to make room on the 40-man roster.

 Follow Bernie Wilson on Twitter at http://twitter.com/berniewilson